-Late summer is the time to think about laying a new lawn, refreshing an existing one, or doing spot repairs.
-But could you go without in your garden, or in part of your garden?
-Perhaps forgo the lawn for gravel, for decking, for paving or even fake grass?
-Doing so will create pace in and help zone your garden, and will also cut down on garden maintenance.
+Whatever, you can go without a lawn in your garden – either completely or in part.
+And if so, what will you replace it with: gravel, decking, paving or even fake grass?
+Doing so will cut down on maintenance and can create pace in and help zone your garden.
 Like the sound of it?
 Don't miss these turf-free options if you want an alternative to laying – and caring for – a lawn.

 Then, find out how to design a garden from scratch for more design tips and advice.